Indian life beyond the sights

 Your Tour Manager will be waiting to meet you when you arrive in Delhi this morning, before we head into the heart of New Delhi and our first family-run hotel.
 Freshen up, then join your fellow guests for lunch in a local restaurant.
 Spend the afternoon and evening relaxing in anticipation of the for the exciting days ahead, before dinner at the hotel.

-Day Three: Included Old Delhi tour
+Day Three: Included Delhi tour

 Today begins with a visit to the Gandhi Smriti, the house in which Mahatma Gandhi spent his last days.
 From there we'll head to the National Railway Museum, which celebrates the history of India's favourite form of transport.
+We'll also explore New Delhi.
+Built by the British Raj to reflect the glories of Empire, its highlights include the die-straight expanse of the Rajpath that sweeps from the Rashtrapati Bhavan (formerly Viceroy's House) to the India Gate war memorial.

 After an included lunch at the colourful Chor Bazar restaurant, we'll continue our tour of Old Delhi.
 See the historic Red Fort, Jama Masjid Mosque and Raj Ghat (Gandhi's cremation site close to the Yamuna River).
 Take an exhilarating rickshaw ride through the narrow lanes of Chandni Chowk, and round off your day with a pre-dinner guided walking tour of Chandni Chowk bazaars and food markets, learning about Old Delhi's food scene, before you retire to the hotel.

-After the tour, you'll leave Delhi and travel to the Pink City of Jaipur by comfortable mini-coach.
+Today, we'll leave Delhi and travel to the Pink City of Jaipur by comfortable mini-coach.
 You'll spend four nights here in a family-run, 'homestay' that will serve as your Jaipur base.
 Meet the family who will be your hosts and enjoy your first dinner at the hotel.

 Day Five: Included Amber and Jaipur Jeep tour